Sharing Common CSS Between Themes

 Note

-There are two methods for importing the Tailwind configuration from a parent theme.
+There are two methods to import the Tailwind configuration of a parent theme:

 For more details, check the Tailwind Presets Documentation.